CesarBayone/100DaysOfCode/Log.md

 **Today's Progress**: Have been a soft friday, been reading, researching and learning about REST API's trough some tutorials and some articles.
 Interesting topic.

 **Thoughts:** Need to add more hours of study a day.
 One or two isn't enough.

+### Day 12: February 15th, 2019

+**Today's Progress** Been sick these two days, just today i managed to keep reading about REST APIs, their behaviour and their role.

+**Thoughts:** Hope that tomorrow i'll feel better.
+Wish me well.